The curious paradox is that when I accept myself just as I am, then I can change."

 I hold a Master of Science (M.S.) in Clinical Mental Health Counseling from Western Carolina University and a Master of Divinity (M.Div) from Duke Divinity School.

 I am a Licensed Clinical Mental Health Counselor Associate (LCMHCA) under the supervision of Janelle Railey.
-I am also a board certified chaplain (BCC) through the Spiritual Care Association.

 I also worked as a healthcare chaplain for several years in settings such as acute and post-acute care, palliative and hospice care, and mental health care.